Frequently asked DIY questions

 Once the DIY programme has been selected, every DIY project is matched with a partner organisation, and we will almost always ask you to deliver your DIY in the venue, area or region where your partner is based.
 It is useful to think about the kind of location your project needs when you apply (do you need a rehearsal space, a swimming pool, a pub, a forest?) as this will help us match you with a suitable organisation.

 Do I need to budget for renting a space?

 The DIY scheme is supported by a range of partner organisations around the country, and each DIY project will be connected to one or more of these organisations.
 Some are large and well-resourced, with workshop and performance spaces, while others might be run on a shoestring out of someone’s kitchen.
 If your DIY project requires a workshop space, it is prudent to allocate some of your budget towards rental costs.
 Partners who have a suitable space may be able to offer their space to you for free or at an affordable rate; other partners who do not have their own venue will be on hand to help you find local, reasonably-priced space to work.
-Please do not assume that all of your venue needs can be met by the partner organisation.
+Please do not assume that all of your venue and other needs will be able to be met by the partner organisation.